-Lightweight naginata is easy to get accustomed to and would be the right choice for a beginner with no or little experience or training.
-But beware as you advance of the trick of light.
+Lightweight naginata are easier to get accustomed to and would be the right choice for a beginner with no or little experience or training.
+But beware as you advance of the trick of light weapons.
 As you get stronger you will move it easily, but maybe end up relying on arm strength alone.

-On the other hand, lightweight weapon can be a very interesting tool even for advanced practitioner, as a light weapon will reveal more blatantly if you use too much arm strength, or too much front end strength.
-Naginata bouncing on your partner’s parry, rings a bell?
+On the other hand, lightweight weapons can be a very interesting tool even for advanced practitioners, as a light weapon will reveal more blatantly if you use too much arm strength, or too much front end strength.
+Naginata bouncing on your partner’s parry, ring a bell?

 |Naginata Sune-ate (shin protectors)